Introduction to Cluster Algebras. Chapters 1-3: The basic affine space

-\begin{proposition}[Muir's Law of extensible minors]\cite{muir1960} Suppose there is a polynomial identity $(I)$ involving determinants $\Delta_{A,B}$ of a generic matrix, such that every term in $(I)$ consists of the same number of determinants.
-Let $R$ and $C$ be finite sets of positive integers such that $R$ is disjoint from every row set $A$ appearing in a determinant in $(I)$, and $C$ is disjoint from every column set $B$ appearing in a determinant in $(I)$.
-Then one can get a new identity $(I')$ from $I$ by replacing each term $\Delta_{A,B}$ by $\Delta_{A \cup R, B \cup C}$. \end{proposition}
+\begin{proposition}[Muir's Law of extensible minors~\cite{muir1960}] Suppose that $(I)$ is a polynomial identity involving minors $\Delta_{A,B}$ of a generic matrix, which is homogeneous in that every term in $(I)$ is a product of the same number of determinants.
+Let $R$ and $C$ be finite sets of positive integers such that~$R$ (resp.,~$C$) is disjoint from every row set $A$ (resp., every column set~$B$) appearing in a determinant in~$(I)$.
+Then one can get a new identity $(I')$ from $I$ by replacing each minor $\Delta_{A,B}$ by $\Delta_{A \cup R, B \cup C}$. \end{proposition}

-\begin{proposition} Suppose there is a polynomial identity $(I)$ involving flag minors $P_{B}$ of a generic matrix, such that every term in $(I)$ consists of the same number of flag minors.
-Let $C$ be a finite set of positive integers such that $C$ is disjoint from every column set $B$ appearing in a flag minor $P_B$ in $(I)$.
+\begin{proposition} Suppose $(I)$ is a polynomial identity involving flag minors $P_{B}$ of a generic matrix, such that every term in $(I)$ is a product of the same number of flag minors.
+Let $C$ be a finite set of positive integers disjoint from every column set $B$ appearing in a flag minor $P_B$ in~$(I)$.
 Then one can get a new identity $(I^{''})$ from $(I)$ by replacing each term $P_{B}$ by $P_{B \cup C}$. \end{proposition}

 \begin{proof} Let $b = |B|$ and $c=|C|$.
 Recall that the flag minor $P_B$ is equal to $\Delta_{\{1,2,\dots,b\},B}$.
 Note that if the identity $(I)$ is true, then the identity $(I')$ is true, where $(I')$ is obtained from $(I)$ by replacing each term $\Delta_{\{1,2,\dots,b\},B}$ by the term $\Delta_{\{c+1,c+2,\dots,c+b\},B}$.
 But now if we apply Muir's Law with $R=\{1,2,\dots,c\}$ and $C$, then we get a new identity $(I^{''})$ from $(I')$ by replacing each term $\Delta_{\{c+1,c+2,\dots,c+b\},B}$ by $\Delta_{\{1,2,\dots,c+b\},B \cup C}= P_{B\cup C}$. \end{proof}